 1) Are you willing to do the work?

 Running is hard.
 For me personally, my only opportunity to train is early in the morning before my kids wake up.
 It takes everything in me to get out of bed that early and put on my running shoes.
-There are some mornings where I am physically exhausted and want more than anything to sleep in!
+And more often than not, I am physically exhausted and want more than anything to sleep in!

 I have learned, however, that getting out of bed is the toughest part.
 Once my shoes are on and I begin to warm up, I am ready to run.
 I have never once finished a training run and regretted it.
 I always feel energized and very thankful that I somehow found the strength to make it happen.